Durganshu/PDE_SOLVER/README.md

 The user has the option either to include the source or exclude it in the JSON input file.

 # General Comments
 - No external C++ library required
 - Matplotlib and NumPy modules in python3 required for visualization of the computed results.

+The project has been completed in three sprints.
+The sprint 1 was a basic non-OOP implementation with all the functionalities in main.cpp.
+That was a draft code and we did all the improvements over that.

 # Updates in Sprint 2
 - The whole package is now Object oriented with different functionalities implemented as different classes.